ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 Every company has their own security and compliance requirements, and they should at least follow a best practice standard like CIS AWS Foundations Benchmark.

-Often, you'll find that because of the segmented responsibilities across many teams and projects, gaps exist in the security and compliance posture of the organisation.
+Often, you'll find that because of the segmented responsibilities across many teams and projects, gaps exist in the security and compliance posture of the organization.
-Add to that the rate of change that companies need to handle to stay competitive and you end up with a puzzle that no-one can oversee.
+Add to that the rate of change that companies need to handle to stay competitive, and you end up with a puzzle that no-one can oversee.

 Originally, we started investigating solutions to scan your infrastructure as code and cloud environment.
 We thought we'd look at a handful of tools, evaluate them and select a clear winner.